johnblakey/rivers-simple-frontend/README.md

 If passing the test, commit these Readme deployment step updates to the test branch, then create a pull request into main, and merge the test branch into main.
 Then create a tag.

-To creat the tag, note the last tag using the convention vx.y.z (e.g., v0.1.0 -> v0.1.1) <https://github.com/johnblakey/rivers-simple-backend/tags> and create the next iteration of the tag of the new tested Docker Image with VS Code > Source Control > ... > Tags > Create Tag > v0.1.4 > "Describe new features or bugfixes"
+To create the tag, note the last tag using the convention vx.y.z (e.g., v0.1.0 -> v0.1.1) <https://github.com/johnblakey/rivers-simple-backend/tags> and create the next iteration of the tag of the new tested Docker Image with VS Code > Source Control > ... > Tags > Create Tag > v0.1.4 > "Describe new features or bugfixes"

 Push created local tag to GitHub
 $  git push origin v0.1.4